Opio-Cornelius/SQL_sessions/README.md

-My SQL practice sessions using Microsoft SQL server management studio.
+The major SQL functions are shown here using Microsoft SQL server management studio.